Skip to content

 • the accidental deletion of a spreadsheet containing staff preferences for an upcoming team meal; and

-• emailing the wrong payslip to an employee but successfully recovering the email before the staff member opens it.
+• emailing the wrong payslip to an employee, but successfully recovering the email before the staff member opens it.

 What Happens if a Data Breach Passes Both Tests?

-In that situation, your business should report the breach to the ICO through their website within 72 hours.
-Alternatively, if your organisation notifies the ICO after 72 hours, it should explain the delay.
-You should carefully consider these reasons because missing the 72-hour deadline is a technical breach of the GDPR and may result in a fine.
+In this situation, your business should report the breach on the ICO website within 72 hours.
+Alternatively, if your organisation notifies the ICO after 72 hours, you must explain the delay in detail.

 What to Include in a Breach Notification?